-If based on the usage and value for money considerations outlined in Section 4.1, the electronic resource is worth considering further for renewal, then it needs to be reevaluated against the selection and evaluation criteria outlined in Section 2 to ensure none of the criteria for selection have changed.
-Renewals for databases tend to be less complex and onerous than those for print journals, but in reviewing any continuing electronic resource, particular consideration needs to be given to issues including, but not limited to:
+If, based on the usage and value for money considerations outlined in Section 4.1, the e-resource is worth considering for renewal, it needs to be re-evaluated against the selection and evaluation criteria outlined in Section 2 to ensure none of the criteria for selection have changed.
+In reviewing any continuing e-resource, consideration should be given to issues including, but not limited to:

 - Changes to information provider.

 - Changes in operating platform.

 - Changes in access provision.

 - Changes to pricing.

 - Changes in access to backfiles.

 - Changes to the license.

 - Changes to packaging/content available.

-By following established guidelines for ongoing evaluation and review against the library's electronic resource collection development policy, the library should be able to ensure that library budgets continue to be spent on resources that support the mission and objectives of the institution and remain relevant and cost effective.
+By following established guidelines for ongoing evaluation and review against the library's e-resource collection development policy, the library should be able to ensure that library budgets continue to be spent on resources that support the mission and objectives of the institution and remain relevant and cost effective.